-Please also see Mask Execution Order and The Where Condition.
+Please also refer to Mask Execution Order and The Where Condition.

-If you would like to shuffle multiple columns together so that the values from multiple columns on the same row are moved together to a random row then you can define a Column Group.
+If it is required to shuffle multiple columns together so that the values from multiple columns on the same row are moved together to a random row then a Column Group can be defined.

 Please note: Street addresses are being used in the example below to demonstrate the Shuffle mask.
 The Shuffle mask may suit your needs for masking street addresses but please be aware that DataVeil also provides the Address Street mask specifically designed to generate fictitious street addresses.

 For example, in the table below, suppose that we wanted to shuffle the Street, City and Zip columns together.

 First, define a Column Group that specifies the columns that are to be shuffled together.
 Please refer to the Column Group Option for details on how to create Column Groups.

 Therefore, having selected the parent Table ('dbo.Address') in the Project explorer tree and then opening the Masking tab, then the Column Groups tab, the Column Group would be created as shown:

 Now add a Shuffle mask to any one of the Column Group columns (say, 'Street').
 DataVeil will create a mask that automatically synchronizes the rows of all columns in the Column Group.

 At this point, we have defined a Shuffle mask that will shuffle the Street, City and Zip column values together from one row onto some other row.